 Some time ago I was informed the scientific name for the Coleus was going to change again.
-In a recent email dated June 24 about the change, I was told “the paper was in press now.”
-So, be prepared for the name to change from Plectranthus scutellarioides to Coleus scutellarioides sometime soon.
-Hmmm… Back to the name it was given in 1830.
+In an email dated June 24, 2019, about the change, I was told “the paper is in press now.”
+So, be prepared for the name to change from Plectranthus scutellarioides to Coleus scutellarioides sometime soon.”
+Hmmm… Back to the genus name it was given in 1830.

 This guide in Dave’s Garden, “Plectranthus”, written by Marie Harrison in 2011, has some very interesting information.

 My love for Coleus goes way back to when I was in kindergarten and my teacher gave all the kids in her class a Coleus plant in a cup.

 Over the years I have grown MANY different cultivars and they are among my favorite annuals.
 They come in so many different types, colors, sizes, leaf shapes… One could never possibly grow them all and new cultivars become available every year.

 Coleus are very easy to grow and propagate.
 I find they do best in part to light shade alto many newer cultivars do well in full sun.
 I haven’t had the courage to put any of mine in full sun.

 FAMILY: Lamiaceae (Mint family).

 ORIGIN: Tropical and subtropical areas in Asia and Malaysia.

 SIZE: Depending on cultivar and type, can grow from 6” to 36” PLUS tall x 6” to 36” PLUS wide.

 LIGHT: Light to full shade.
 There are cultivars viable that tolerate full sun.